priyankshah7/hypers/README.md

 [![Python Version 3.6](https://img.shields.io/badge/Python-3.6-blue.svg)](https://www.python.org/downloads/)
 [![PyPI version](https://badge.fury.io/py/hypers.svg)](https://badge.fury.io/py/hypers)

-Provides an object model for hyperspectral data.
+hypers provides a data structure in python for hyperspectral data.
+The data structure includes:

-+ Simple tools for exploratory analysis of hyperspectral data
++ Tools for processing and exploratory analysis of hyperspectral data
 + Interactive hyperspectral viewer built into the object
 + Allows for unsupervised machine learning directly on the object (using scikit-learn)
-+ More features coming soon...
++ Vertex component analysis

 <p align="center"><img src="/docs/source/images/hyperspectral_image.png" width="300"></p>

+**Please note that this package is currently in pre-release.
+It can still be used, however there is likely to be significant changes to the API.
+The first public release will be v0.1.0.**

 ## Contents
 1. [About](#about)